NorthPark Center: Architecture

-NorthPark Center was designed by Omniplan in the early 1960s.
+NorthPark Center was designed by Harrell & Hamilton in the early 1960s.
 For its recent expansion, NorthPark's owners returned to the architectural firm responsible for the 1960s design.
 The expansion turned NorthPark's original U-shape into a square design surrounding a 1.4 acre landscaped garden known as "CenterPark."
 Featuring a series of lawns, 41-year-old live oaks and red oaks, seasonal flowers, crushed granite walkways, and a small collection of art, CenterPark doubles as a park area for visitors and customers.

 NorthPark Center received both the Texas Society of Architects' annual Design Award and the 25-year Design Award in 2007 for the original design.

 After a major expansion, at 2350000 sqft, it is now the second-largest mall in Texas and the 21st-largest in the U.S. based on total square feet of retail space (gross leasable area) according to the International Council of Shopping Centers.